MikeMcQuaid/strap/README.md

 - `WEB_CONCURRENCY`: the number of Unicorn (web server) processes to run (defaults to 3).
 - `STRAP_ISSUES_URL`: the URL where users should file issues (defaults to https://github.com/mikemcquaid/strap/issues/new).
 - `STRAP_BEFORE_INSTALL`: instructions displayed in the web application for users to follow before installing Strap (wrapped in `<li>` tags).

+## What is Strap?
+Strap is just a collection of bash scripts, which is where it gets its power and simplicity.
+Coupled with Homebrew, which is a well-maintained package manager for Mac OS, it forms a one-stop solution for replacing Boxen and providing a scriptable, repeatable setup process for new machines and developers.

+### How it works
+Strap starts with a single shell script file, located in this repository and named `bin/strap.sh`.
+This script calls out to the follow "blocks", in this order:
+- Clones (or updates) `https://github.com/daptiv/dotfiles` to `~/.daptiv-dotfiles`
+-  Runs the follow scripts:
+-    `~/.daptiv-dotfiles/scripts/setup`
+-      This script links in the Daptiv `.bash_profile`, `.bashrc`, `.npmrc`, `.Daptiv.Brewfile`
+-        `.bash_profile`: This is the system default.
+It will source your personal bash profile located in `~/.dotfiles/.bash_profile`
+-        `.bashrc': This is the system default.
+It will source your personal bash rc file located in `~/.dotfiles/.bashrc`
+-        `.npmrc`: Contains the keys you need to access our private NPM repository.
+-        `.Daptiv.Brewfile`: Contains the default packages that all developers will need.
+-    `~/.daptiv-dotfiles/scripts/bootstrap`
+-      Does not currently exist, and is reserved for future use.
+-    `~/.daptiv-dotfiles/scripts/fix-cask-installs.py`
+-      A custom python script that fixes up Homebrew so that anything that was manually installed outside of Strap/Homebrew, won't break the setup process.
+- Installs everything in `~/.Daptiv.Brewfile`
+-    `~/.daptiv-dotfiles/scripts/postbrew`
+-      This critical script sets up your machine for running ppm.
+It installs nginx configurations, hostfile entries, and more.
+- Clones (or updates) your user dotfiles repository.
+This takes the form of `git clone https://github.com/$STRAP_GITHUB_USER/dotfiles ~/.dotfiles`.
+If you cloned your personal dotfiles to a different location, it is recommended that you at least symlink that clone to `~/.dotfiles` so that strap will get your latest updates and you won't have 2 copies of the repo floating around.
+-     `~/.dotfiles/script/setup`
+-       This is your personal setup script.
+It should link in your `.gitconfig` file, and your `.Brewfile` at a minimum.
+-     `~/.dotfiles/scripts/bootstrap`
+-       An additional script entry point you can leverage to provide additional personal customizations.
+-   `~/.daptiv-dotfiles/scripts/fix-cask-installs.py`
+-     Perform any additional fixups for Homebrew.
+Same as above.
+- Clones (or updates) `https://github.com/$STRAP_GITHUB_USER/homebrew-brewfile`, then symlinks `~/.homebrew-brewfile` to `~/.Brewfile`.
+-   This is an optional repository.
+Most developers will keep their personal `.Brewfile` in their dotfiles repository.
+- Installs everything in `~/.Brewfile`
+- Runs the `~/.dotfiles/script/postbrew` script

+That's the entire strap process!
+Enjoy!

 ## Status
 Stable and in active development.